pratulsharma/CarND-Advanced-Lane-Lines/writeup_template.md

 | 592, 455     | 320, 1      |
 | 690, 455      | 1130, 1        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image.

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 A sliding window search is performed to detect the lane pixels (function `sliding_window`).
-A histogram is used as a starting point to identify the starting points of the lane.
-Once the starting points are initialized, sliding window search is used to detect the remaining lane pixels.
+A histogram is used as a to identify the starting points of the lane.
+Once the starting points are identified, sliding window search is used to detect the remaining lane pixels.
-Number of windows used = 15
+- Number of windows used = 15
-Number of minimum pixels detected = 80
+- Number of minimum pixels detected = 80
-Margin (width of the window +/- margin) = 80
+- Margin (width of the window +/- margin) = 80
 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is calculated using the formula from the class material.
+The radius of curvature is calculated using the formula from the class notes.
 The function `radius` contains the code for radius calculation.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.